nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 - To classify data.
 Say you’ve trained a classifier that classifies whether a photo contains a cat or not.
 That classifier concisely summarizes your data as “cat photo” or “non-cat photo.”

-- A efficient way to represent data for some other task.
+- An efficient way to represent data for some other task.
 For example, you might generate paraphrases of a documents and model this as vector data.
 You can then use this model to classify the unique author of the text.
 So if you present a new document to this model using a simple machine learning algorithms the model gives you a number that indicates if this new document is from the same author or not.